arewhyaeenn/COMP_150_LAB_7_PILLARS_OF_OOP/README.md

 }
 ```

+## Task 4

-**EXERCISE** Write me a nice note.
+Write me a nice note.
 It might be about that goofy `InputHandler` class above.
 It might be about my outstanding hairdo.
 If you are in one of my classes, submit it with your lab.
 If not, write it on a napkin and burn it in a small metal or glass container, and then howl at the sky for precisely ten seconds and your message will be delivered to me by the owl or butterfly nearest you at its earliest convenience.

-## Task 1
+## Task 5

 If you're not **very familiar** with cartesian and polar coordinates, check out [this video](https://www.youtube.com/watch?v=L4v98ZZft68) (or any of the HUNDREDS youtube video on the topic).